-Subject to ARB approval, the certification permeation emissions data for an evaporative family may be carried over, in lieu of new tests, to similar fuel tanks in other engine families in followingsubsequent model years, provided there have been no changes to the equipment fuel tank or fuel lines that could affect the overall permeation emissions.
-Permeation emissions data for one evaporative family may not be used to certify another evaporative family.
+Subject to ARB approval, the certification permeation emissions data may be carried over, in lieu of new tests, to similar fuel tanks in other engine families in following model years, provided there have been no changes to the equipment fuel tank that could affect the overall permeation emissions.
 Similar fuel tanks must be manufactured using the same manufacturing process, be of a volume no greater than the certified tank, and use identical materials and additives.
 Also, subject to ARB approval, the permeation emissions data may be carried across, in lieu of new tests, to a different engine family in the same model year if similar tanks as defined above are used.

-6. GENERAL INSTRUCTIONS - FUEL TANK-CERTIFICATION
+6. GENERAL INSTRUCTIONS - FUEL TANK CERTIFICATION

-These instructions provide guidance regarding the preparation, submission, and revision of small off-road engine fuel tankevaporative emission control system certification applications.
+These instructions provide guidance regarding the preparation, submission, and revision of small off-road engine fuel tank certification applications.
 Only information essential for certification is required in this format.
-Other information required by the test procedures (e.g., test equipment build records, test and maintenance records, etc.) must be maintained by the manufacturerapplicant and made available to the ARB within 30 days upon request.
+Other information required by the test procedures (e.g., test equipment build records, test and maintenance records, etc.) must be maintained by the manufacturer and made available to the ARB within 30 days upon request.
 An application submitted in accordance with these instructions will enable an expedited review by the ARB.
 Manufacturers must submit all revisions to the application to the ARB for approval.
 This section covers the following subject matter:

 - Where To Submit Applications for Certification

-- Letter of Intent-(LOI)
+- Letter of Intent (LOI)

 - Cover Letter

-- EquipmentCertification Labeling
+- Equipment Labeling

-- Test Procedures
+- Test Procedure

 - Modified Test Procedures

 - Certification Test Fuels

 - Amendments to the Application

 - Running Changes and Field Fixes

 - Confidentiality

-- Summary of Certification Process

-- Submission of an engine or equipment unit